Sumit21adm/School-Management-System/README.md

 ## 🆘 Support

-For technical support or questions:
+For questions or issues:
-- Create an issue in the project repository
+- Create an issue in the repository
 - Contact the development team

 ---